apache/mynewt-site/docs/network/ble/nimble_setup.md

 Target targets/ble_tgt successfully set target.build_profile to optimized
 ```

-Here is the command you will need to setup your target for the nrf51:
+Here is the command you will need to set up your target for the nrf51:

 ```no-highlight
 $ newt target set ble_tgt app=apps/ble_app          \